locomotivemtl/locomotive-boilerplate/docs/development.md

 A task to create and update values for use in versioning assets.

-Can generate a hexadecimal value (using random bytes) or use the current timestamp.
+Can generate a hexadecimal value (using random bytes), use the current timestamp, or increment a number.

 Example: